maddigits/maddigits.github.com/_posts/2014-11-18-junit-rules.md

 ## Custom Rules

 That's neat, but... what if you need something else... something more "custom"?
-Well, You can implement your own rules by implementing the `TestRule` `interface`, for example, a Rule that init Mockito mocks (not very useful):
+Well, you can implement your own rules by implementing the `TestRule` `interface`, for example, a Rule that init Mockito mocks (not very useful):

 ```java